jherdman/ember-cli-chartist/README.md

 ## Extending `chartist-chart`

-If you need to get fancier than the options allow, or if you need to create a component of your own that uses this as a base, you're in luck.
+If you have needs that go beyond the standard component, or if you need to create a component of your own that uses `ChartistChart` as a base, you're in luck.
 Say you want to create a chart that shows Fish eaten over time.
 You don't want this chart tied to a specific controller, route, or model in your app.
 You can create a new component that extends `chartist-chart` like so: